kennyalive/Quake-III-Arena-Kenny-Edition/README.md

 ![Screenshot](https://github.com/artemalive/Quake-III-Arena/raw/master/Screenshot.jpg)
 </br>
 P.S.
-The aesthetically pleasing screenshot above is a historical artifact that was created somewhere in 2005 and has no direct relation to the codebase itself.
+The screenshot above is a historical artifact that was created somewhere in 2005 and has no direct relation to the codebase itself.